- After updating to Windows 10, several users claim that they can’t stream to PS3 Media Server.

-Many users stream content from their PC to other devices, and it’s great if you want to enjoy multimedia content from your PC in your living room.
-However, some users report issues with Windows 10 streaming and PS3 Media Server.
+Many users stream content from their PC to other devices, and it’s great if you want to enjoy a gaming session from your PC directly in the living room.

 - In the Search bar type firewall and select Windows Firewall from the list of results.